dsgrid/dsgrid/docs/source/reference/architecture.rst

 Python
 ~~~~~~
 dsgrid applications use the dsgrid Python package to perform all operations.
-The package uses the
-ArangoDB Python driver to communicate with the database.

 HTTP
 ~~~~